 KOHO is an innovative Canadian fintech company that lets you track your spending, save money, and earn cash-back on your purchases.
-It functions more or less like a prepaid Visa card that offers cash back.
+It functions more or less like a prepaid Visa card that offers cashback.
 You get all the convenience of a credit card without any of the risks of going into credit card debt.
 But it gets better!
-The card is tired to a slick spending tracking app that also lets you set savings goals, round-up your purchases, and automate your finances.
+The card is tied to a slick spending tracking app that also lets you set savings goals, round-up your purchases, and automate your finances.

 Still unconvinced?
 Check out my full KOHO Review here!